AIML-IfI/yamlparser/README.md

 Similarly, `NameSpace`'s can load these dictionaries directly from a YAML file:

     namespace = yamlparser.NameSpace("config.yaml")

+This YAML file can also be loaded from within a package by providing the package name and a relative path:

+    namespace = yamlparser.NameSpace("package | relative/path/to/config.yaml")

+A list of such configuration files inside any package can be obtained via:

+    package_config_files = yamlparser.list_config_files("package")

+#### Accessing NameSpace contents

 The options contained in a `NameSpace` can be accessed either as attributes, or via indexing: